-To help you pick the right cat for your family, take a look at the top 5 common domestic breeds and their character traits:
+To help you pick the right cat for your family, take a look at the top 5 breeds and their character traits:

-Fiercely loyal, British Shorthair cats make great companions.
+Fiercely loyal, they make great companions.
 They are muscular and stocky with thick fur that needs grooming daily, especially in the winter when it grows longer and thicker.
 They are laid-back and easy going.
 You must make sure you don’t overfeed them.

 A calm cat most of the time, but can enjoy a mad five minutes every now and again.
-Persian cats have round faces with a flat nose.
+They have round faces with a flat nose.
 They have thick fur that needs extensive grooming every day.
 They’re content lap cats but you have to watch they don’t overeat.

-The Ragdoll is pretty cat that is easy to care for.
-Despite the affectionate name for them being“gentle giants”, their fur actually makes them appear bigger than they are.
+A pretty cat that is easy to care for.
+They have been given the nickname “gentle giants” but their fur actually makes them appear bigger than they are.
 They enjoy spending time with their owners and are very affectionate.
 They are generally good with children and other pets